What is an ECG: Measuring the Heart's Electrical Activity

 People with certain medical conditions should work closely with their healthcare provider to manage their condition effectively.
 This may involve taking medications as prescribed, making lifestyle changes, and monitoring their condition regularly.
 Doing so can reduce their risk of health problems and improve their overall quality of life.

-Risks Of ECG
+Risks of ECG

 ECGs are considered a safe and risk-free diagnostic tool, as they only record the heart's electrical activity without emitting any electricity into the body.
 This non-invasive procedure does not pose any significant health risks to patients.
+The electrodes used to record the ECG signals may cause minor skin irritation or discomfort at the attachment site, but this is usually temporary and resolves on its own.

+In rare cases, individuals with sensitive skin may experience a mild rash or allergic reaction to the electrodes or adhesives used.
 However, these reactions are typically mild and can be easily treated.
 Overall, the benefits of ECG testing far outweigh the minimal risks, making it a widely used and essential diagnostic tool in cardiology.

-Preparation And Precautions For An ECG
+Preparation and Precautions for an ECG

 To prepare for an ECG, clean and dry your skin properly.
 Remove any metal objects, such as jewelry or glasses, that may interfere with the test.
 Stay still and quiet during the test to ensure accurate results.
 Additionally, follow the guidelines provided by your healthcare provider to ensure a smooth and successful test.